-Xavier's MA in Urban and Regional Sustainability recruits students with varied backgrounds in business, social science, the humanities, policy and planning and challenges them to develop a deeper understanding of urban and regional systems and sustainable best practices.
+Xavier's MA in Urban and Regional Sustainability challenges students to develop a deeper understanding of urban and regional systems and sustainable best practices.
 Our graduates pursue careers as leaders and advocates committed to making changes to public and private organizations that contribute to a more sustainable future.

 The program has a trans-disciplinary curriculum that provides a rigorous theoretical framework in sustainability from a business, environmental science and planning/public policy perspective along with the technical skills in using quantitative methods, GIS, economic modeling, cost-benefit analysis and in promoting community engagement.
 The program is designed to be completed as a full-time program with a cohort of students from different disciplines involved in joint team research, seminars and projects.